JPLMLIA/vercye_ops/docs/docs/Vercye/inputs.md

 - `study_id`: Id/Name of that identifies the study.
 Freely choosable up to a length of 25 characters.
 - `keep_apsim_db_files`: Delete actual APSIM DB files after processing and reporting to free space.(`True`/`False`).
 - `create_per_region_html_report`: Create HTML reports of predicted yield curves per region.
 Requires a lot of space. (`True`/`False`).
-- `title`: Free choice of a title, used in the report.
+- `title`: Free choice of a title, used as the heading in the report.
 - `description`: Custom description (freetext) of the study.
 - `lai_shp_name`: Name of the shapefile used for LAI generation.
 Not used for processing, simply for reference.
 - `regions_shp_name`: Name of the shapefile from which the GeoJSONs where created.
 Not used for processing, simply for reference.